Jane Barbe: Other work

 Barbe was also a former professional singer, meeting her husband while touring with the Buddy Morrow Orchestra, and gained a bit of notoriety in later years, appearing in commercials and on television shows based on her recognition as the "Time Lady".
 As a result of her extensive work, she was an early member and a board member of the Atlanta branch of the American Federation of Television and Radio Artists.

 Barbe and her husband created several hundred singing commercials (jingles).
 She performed on many of them.
 She also did voice-over work on TV and films, including the voice of Southern author Margaret Mitchell in the 1988 documentary The Making of a Legend: Gone With the Wind.

 On September 26, 2015, both she and her husband were inducted into the Georgia Music Hall of Fame.

 Death

 Barbe died from cancer in Roswell, Georgia, on July 18, 2003.
-She was 74 years old.
+She was 74 years old, 11 days short of her 75th birthday.
 She was survived by her husband John Barbe, her daughter Susan Stubin, her son David Barbe, and seven grandchildren.